 Most religions and denominations are catered for within the local area and nearby neighbouring towns.

 2.3 Children and young people's rights.

-The manager and his team at Spenser Cottage believe and uphold that it is the right for any young people to have a safe, secure home environment and to feel protected.
+The manager and his team at Fleetwood Cottage believe and uphold it is the right for any young people to have a